Carlos Páez Rodríguez: Biography

 He is the son of Uruguayan artist Carlos Páez Vilaró and was a rugby player for the Old Christians Club.

 Paez said he was utterly unprepared for the tragedy.
 “I was an 18-year-old boy, the son of a famous painter who gave us everything.
 I still had a nanny – she packed my suitcase for the trip.
 I had never been cold.
 I had never been hungry.
 I had never done anything useful.
 And I lived the most incredible survival story of all time.”

 He graduated from University of Labor of Uruguay and worked as an agricultural technician for 10 years.
 In 1992 he started a career in advertising as a member of Nivel-Publicis creative team.
 He founded his own agency, Rating Publicidad, and was director of Bates Uruguay Publicidad.
 In the present day, apart from his activities as a lecturer, he manages his own communication consultancy and public relations firm.
 He has two children, Maria Elena de los Andes "Gochi" and Carlos Diego; and three granddaughters, Mía, Justina and Violeta.
 In 2003, Páez published the book After The Tenth Day which became a best seller and has gone through 14 printings.

 Filmography

 Roberto Canessa, Fernando Parrado, and Carlos Páez Rodríguez attend the Venice premiere of the film "Society of the Snow" in 2023.

-Rodriguiez was portrayed by Bruce Ramsay and John Malkovich (as the older Carlos, the narrator at the start of the movie, uncredited) in the 1993 feature film Alive, and by Felipe González Otaño in the 2023 feature film, Society of the Snow.
+Rodríguez was portrayed by Bruce Ramsay and John Malkovich (as the older Carlos, the narrator at the start of the movie, uncredited) in the 1993 feature film Alive, and by Felipe González Otaño in the 2023 feature film, Society of the Snow.
 He also portrayed his own father, the artist Carlos Páez Vilaró, in Society of the Snow.